absolunet/resources-magento2-js-snippets/case1/README.md

 ### A word about Magento 2 Mixins

 >A Magento 2 RequireJS “mixin” allows you to programmatically listen for the initial instantiation of any RequireJS module and manipulate that module before returning it.

-Using a mixin on the file prevents having to override the original file.
-You can then pinpoint what method you want to modify.

 **Sources**